risingwavelabs/risingwave-docs-legacy/docs/deploy/manage-secrets.md

 In addition, you can use the [`rw_secrets`](/sql/system-catalogs/rw_catalog.md) catalog to view the ID, name, owner, and access control of secret objects.

 :::tip Premium Edition Feature
 This feature is only available in the premium edition of RisingWave.
 The premium edition offers additional advanced features and capabilities beyond the free and community editions.
+For a complete list of premium features and more information about the premium edition, please see [RisingWave Premium Edition](/rw-premium-edition-intro.md).
 If you have any questions about upgrading to the premium edition, please contact our sales team at [sales@risingwave-labs.com](mailto:sales@risingwave-labs.com).
 :::

 :::info Public Preview